wso2/docs-is/en/identity-server/6.1.0/docs/guides/identity-lifecycles/track-deletion.md

 By default all logs related to user deletion are written in CSV format
     to a specified log file.
-You can extend this functionality to log the details in any other format that you want, and you can also extend the functionality to write the details to a text file, database, or any other file depending on your requirement.
+You can extend this functionality to log the details in any other format that you want, and you can also extend the functionality to write the details to a text file, database or any other file depending on your requirement.

 Follow the steps below if you want to extend the functionality of the